Continuum Limits of Lazy Open Quantum Walks: Lazy Discrete Time Quantum Walks

 Decoherence modifies the characteristic spreading peaks of the unitary quantum walk, and potentially induces a crossover to classical behaviour, depending on the model, strength and type of environmental coupling \citep{KENDON_2007}.
 The continuum limit of equation \eqref{discrete lindblad-equation} may be taken after specifying the structure of the unitary operator and decoherence model.
 We first recap the effects of both coin and spatial decoherence on the discrete-time lazy quantum walk.

 Figure~\ref{fig:deco_compare} compares the effects of coin and spatial dephasing on the lazy DTQW for several values of the decoherence strength~$\gamma$ and for different coin angles~$\theta$.
 Coin dephasing, shown in panels~(a,c), selectively damps the off-diagonal coherences between the internal coin states $\{|L\rangle,|S\rangle,|R\rangle\}$ while leaving spatial coherences intact.
-As a result, the ballistic envelope characteristic of the unitary lazy walk is preserved, although the interference fringes decorating the left, rest, and right moving channels are progressively suppressed as~$\gamma$ increases.
-The three peak structure therefore remains visible over a broad range of $\gamma$.
-In contrast, spatial dephasing, shown in panels~(b,d), suppresses off-diagonal density matrix elements $\rho(x,x')$ for $x\neq x'$, thereby directly removing the long range spatial interference responsible for quantum ballistic transport.
-As~$\gamma$ increases, the ballistic side peaks collapse more rapidly than in the coin dephased case and the probability distribution evolves toward a broad, approximately Gaussian profile centred at the origin.
+In contrast, spatial dephasing, shown in panels~(b,d), suppresses off-diagonal density matrix elements $\rho(x,x')$ for $x\neq x'$.
+As~$\gamma$ increases, the ballistic side peaks collapse more rapidly than in the coin dephased case and the probability distribution evolves more rapidly toward a broad, approximately Gaussian profile centred at the origin.
 This transition occurs already at relatively small values of~$\gamma$, reflecting the sensitivity of ballistic transport to spatial coherence.
+For the spatially dephased case, the probability distribution seems to flatten out at low~$\gamma$ values before tending towards the Gaussian profile.
+This is consistent with the behaviour of of the two state quantum walk under projective decoherence.
 In the limit $\gamma \to 1$, both decoherence mechanisms yield a similar Gaussian distribution, corresponding to a fully classical diffusive regime.
 Comparing different coin angles further reveals the role of the coin in controlling transport and localisation.
 For $\theta = \pi$, the unitary walk exhibits a pronounced central peak, indicating that the coin strongly favours population of the rest state and suppresses propagation.
 For $\theta = \pi/2$, the coin induces stronger mixing between the propagating and non-propagating components, resulting in a less pronounced central peak and a higher probability of reaching the ballistic fronts.
 This behaviour persists under both decoherence mechanisms, although spatial dephasing again accelerates the transition toward a Gaussian profile.
 Overall, increasing $\theta$ modifies the internal coin mixing and interference structure of the walk, leading to systematically reduced spatial spreading and enhanced localisation near the origin.